July 2022 Novel Ideas: 24 Quick Book Reviews

 Now, she must prove herself as a matchmaker but nobody will hire her.
 When she comes across a group of Septegenarian Chinese bachelors living in her apartment complex she makes it her mission to find them love.

 As she develops relationships with these lonely men, she comes to realize that family is not always the people you are related to.
 I loved this wonderful book about believing in yourself and the power of love and friendship.
+It is a perfect book for our list of ultimate beach reads 2023.

 Thanks to Berkely Publishing for my review copy of this book.
 All opinions are my own.